Prapthi564/Dashboard-in-a-day/Lab 7 - Embedded Power BI.md

 Obtain the username and password of the Power BI user you're using as your **master user**.
 This is the same user you used to create a workspace and upload a report to, in Power BI service.

-### Task 5 - Embed your content in Visual Studi and run locally.
+### Task 5 - Embed your content in Visual Studio and run locally

 The Power BI embedded sample application allows you to create an embed for your customers Power BI app.